dlpzx/aws-serverless-data-lake-framework/docs/upgrades.md

    - Test that v2 datasets are accessible from your data applications
 9. Remove v1 upstream data ingestion.
    - From now onwards data will be process solely with v2

 10. Plan and decommission v1
     - If Code is fully migrated to v2
-   - And Data is fully migrated to v2
+    - And Data is fully migrated to v2 - if you opted for data migration option 2.1 ensure raw data is not deleted in the v1 decommissioning.
     - And downstream applications only read from v2 datasets
-   - Then we can plan the decommission of sdlf v1 - since everything is infrastructure as code you will need to delete the old CloudFormation stacks from the newest to the oldest to avoid orphan resources.
+    - Then we plan the decommission of sdlf v1 - since everything is infrastructure as code you will need to delete the old CloudFormation stacks from the newest to the oldest to avoid orphan resources.